chrnthnkmutt/Jupyter_TimeSeries/README.md

 ## What's inside the repository

-In this repository, we include lots of practices datasets even from books or external data from UCI and Kaggle
+In this repository, we include lots of practices datasets even from books or external data from UCI (UC Irvine Machine Learning Repository) and Kaggle datasets.
+Additionally, we would like to drop the references below here and include the csv file inside our repository to look the data inside the datasets easily.
+Also, we put the code that we have done inside this repo to look up on the functions that we have use to train in Time Series prediction.

+## References
+* Peixeiro, M. (2022).
+Time series forecasting in Python.
+Manning Publications Co.
+[Click Here](https://www.oreilly.com/library/view/time-series-forecasting/9781617299889/)
+* Yadav, A. (2021, August 19).
+NSE-TATAGLOBAL stock price prediction.
+Kaggle.
+[DOI](https://www.kaggle.com/code/ankiii07/nse-tataglobal-stock-price-prediction)

+## Acknowledgement
+I would like to send the gratitude to following advisors who take care or giving an advice for making repository, which are:
+- Asst.Prof.
+Ph.D.
+Peerapon Siripongwuttichai
+- Assoc.Prof.
+Ph.D.
+Unchalisa Taetrakul
+- Ph.D.
+Sansiri Tarnpradab
+- Ph.D.
+Piyanit Vepulanont
+- Sutthawee Weerapong